Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 The ROI story behind orchestration is not theoretical.

-IDC’s research on sales management and AI underscores the operational mechanics behind those numbers.
+McKinsey’s work on AI in growth and marketing shows that organizations that implement AI across sales and marketing functions see: IDC’s research on sales management and AI underscores the operational mechanics behind those numbers.
 AI and automation significantly reduce the time sales managers and reps spend on administrative work.
 Administrative work includes logging interactions, updating systems, preparing summaries.
-Freed time enables sales managers and reps to coach, strategize, and engage customers more effectively.
+Freeing time supports coaching, strategizing, and engaging customers more effectively.

 First-Party Proof: the Result of Orchestrating Event Data